rentruewang/snippets/README.md

 Languages outside Python, C/C++, Java, JS/TS will never make this list.

 Here's a question I ask myself when considering this list: When I start a company, do I want to see this language used?
 If so, put it here.
-Or else no matter how much I love it, it's not going in.
+Or else no matter how much I love it, it's a waste of my time.

 ## Do you know other languages?